0x80/typed-tasks/README.md

       their execution.

-4.  **No deduplication:** If you don't provide a `taskName`, `useDeduplication` is `false`, and `deduplicationWindowSeconds` is not configured (or is 0), Cloud Tasks will automatically generate a unique name for each task.
-This effectively disables deduplication, allowing multiple instances of the same logical task to be queued simultaneously.
+4.  **No deduplication:** If you don't provide a `taskName`, `useDeduplication` is `false`, and `deduplicationWindowSeconds` is not configured (or is 0), no taskName is set and Cloud Tasks will treat ever task as unique.

 Using a deduplication window is somewhat comparable to a debounce, with the main difference being that a task will be executed every x seconds and does not wait